 For more information on both recreational and commercial fisheries click on the links below.
 If you have additional questions, please feel free to contact us at the email link to the right of the page.

-- Recreational fishing regulations (leaves DEC's website)
+- Full recreational fishing regulations for river herring (leaves DEC's website)

-- Commercial fishing regulations (leaves DEC's website)
+- Full commercial fishing regulations (leaves DEC's website)

 River herring are cooperatively managed along the Atlantic coast by the Atlantic States Marine Fisheries Commission (ASMFC).
-In 2009, ASMFC adopted Amendment 2 for shad and river herring (leaves DEC's website) to the Interstate Fishery Management Plan (FMP) for Shad and River Herring, which requires under federal law that member states demonstrate that fisheries for river herring (alewife and blueback herring) within their state waters are sustainable.
+In 2009, ASMFC adopted Amendment 2 for shad and river herring (leaves DEC's website) to the Interstate Fishery Management Plan (FMP) for Shad and River Herring, which requires under federal law that member states demonstrate that fisheries for river herring (alewife and blueback herring) within their state's waters are sustainable.
 A sustainable fishery is defined as one that will not diminish potential future reproduction and recruitment of herring stocks.
 If states cannot demonstrate sustainability to the ASMFC, they must close their herring fisheries.

-A 100 foot seine is used from July through October to catch newly hatched river herring.
+Since 1980, a 100 foot seine is used from July through October to catch newly hatched river herring.
 The fish are counted and measured and average catch rates are calculated.

-as along the Atlantic coast.
+In 2013, we internally tagged 25 river herring (13 alewives and 12 blueback herring) with acoustic tags.
+Acoustic tags give off a signal that can be picked up by stationary receivers that are placed throughout the Hudson River from the New York harbor to the Troy Dam as well as along the Atlantic coast.
 River herring from this study were detected of the coast of Massachusetts and as far north as Penobscot, Maine traveling over an estimated 500 miles.
-More information on this study can be seen at (link to poster).
+More information on this study can be seen at (link to poster; PDF 3.25 MB).